Entire Space Counterfactual Learning for Reliable Content Recommendations: Experiments

 \subsection{Hyper-parameter Tuning and Ablation Study}

 Two crucial hyperparameters of ESCM$^2$ are the weighting factors (\ie $\lambda_\mathrm{c}$ and $\lambda_\mathrm{g}$) in the learning objective \eqaref{eq:escm}.
-In this section, they are tuned within the range [0, 3] to investigate the impact of causal regularization and global risk minimization on the performance of CVR and CTCVR estimation.

-The weighting factor $\lambda_\mathrm{c}$ of causal regularization is investigated in \figref{fig:lambda_c}.
-Evidently, enlarging $\lambda_\mathrm{c}$ consistently benefits CVR estimation, which showcases the effectiveness of causal regularization.
-The AUC of ESCM$^2$-DR, for instance, grows from 0.755 at $\lambda_\mathrm{c}=0$ where the causal regularization is invalid, to around 0.785 at $\lambda_\mathrm{c}=1.5$.
+In this section, they are tuned within the range [0, 3] to investigate the impact of causal regularization and global risk minimization on the performance of CVR and CTCVR estimation. \begin{itemize}[leftmargin=*] \item The weighting factor $\lambda_\mathrm{c}$ is investigated in \figref{fig:lambda_c}.
+Evidently, increasing $\lambda_\mathrm{c}$ consistently benefits CVR estimation, which showcases the effectiveness of causal regularization.
+The AUC of ESCM$^2$-DR, for instance, grows from 0.755 at $\lambda_\mathrm{c}=0$ where the causal regularization is not applied, to around 0.785 at $\lambda_\mathrm{c}=1.5$.
 Additionally, causal regularization also benefits CTCVR estimates.
 For example, the AUC of ESCM$^2$-IPS boosts from 0.817 at $\lambda_\mathrm{c}=0$ to 0.821 at $\lambda_\mathrm{c}=0.1$.
 Nevertheless, the overemphasis on CVR risk has a negative impact on CTCVR estimation.
 For example, a drop in AUC by 0.012 is observed for ESCM$^2$-IPS from $\lambda_\mathrm{c}=0.1$ to $\lambda_\mathrm{c}=3.0$.
-It is speculated to the seesaw effect in multitask learning~\cite{huang2022modeling}, \ie overemphasis on the CVR risk misleads the optimizer to ignore the CTR risk, thus leads to suboptimal CTR and CTCVR estimation performance.
-Therefore, we suggest tuning $\lambda_\mathrm{c}$ within the range [0, 0.1].

-The weighting factor $\lambda_\mathrm{g}$ of global risk is studied in \figref{fig:lambda_g}.
-In short, increasing $\lambda_\mathrm{g}$ within the range [0, 3] is beneficial for both CTR and CTCVR estimation.
+This phenomenon is attributed to the seesaw effect in multitask learning~\cite{huang2022modeling}, \ie overemphasis on the CVR risk misleads the optimizer to ignore the CTR risk, reducing CTR and CTCVR estimation performance.
+Therefore, we suggest tuning $\lambda_\mathrm{c}$ within the range [0, 0.1]. \item The weighting factor $\lambda_\mathrm{g}$ is studied in \figref{fig:lambda_g}.
+Overall, increasing $\lambda_\mathrm{g}$ within the range [0, 3] is beneficial for both CTR and CTCVR estimation.
 In the CVR estimation task, for instance, increasing $\lambda_\mathrm{g}$ from 0 to 2.5, the KS of ESCM$^2$-DR climbs from 0.385 to about 0.434; the AUC of ESCM$^2$-IPS grows by 0.023, significantly.
-These observations verify the effectiveness of entire space multitask modelling paradigm, exploiting the sequential user behavior track as per~\figref{fig:yangcong}.
+These observations verify the effectiveness of entire space multitask modelling paradigm, exploiting the sequential user behavior track as per~\figref{fig:yangcong}. \end{itemize}